-- Jerkass: Almost every Eclipse infectees suffer this symptoms, except Thoma.
+- Jerkass: Almost every Eclipse infected individual suffers this symptom, except Thoma.

 - Kinetic Weapons Are Just Better:

-- Since the appearance of the Huckebein, who are completely immune to magical attacks, the TSAB ban on mass based weapons has been relaxed somewhat.
-As a result Special Service Section 6 is now equipped with experimental hybrid weapons that convert magical energy into pure kinetic energy or plasma... and are still proving mostly useless against the Huckebein.
+- Since the appearance of the Hückebein, who are completely immune to magical attacks, the TSAB ban on mass based weapons has been relaxed somewhat.
+As a result Special Service Section 6 is now equipped with experimental hybrid weapons that convert magical energy into pure kinetic energy or plasma.

-- Meanwhile Tohma, Veyron and Arnage are using Dividers that look and behave like mash-ups of conventional Earth weapons, though how they work has not been explained.
+- Meanwhile Thoma, Veyron and Arnage are using Dividers that look and behave like mash-ups of conventional Earth weapons, though how they work has not been explained.

 - Isis uses chemical explosives in liquid/gas state, which she then delivers by molding them in the shape of butterflies or birds with her device.
 So that could also be considered an equal parts magic/kinetic weapon.

-- Knockout Gas: Arnage's knockout gas has so far been the only thing to reliably stop Reacted Tohma's rampage.
+- Knockout Gas: Arnage's knockout gas was used to stop Reacted Thoma's rampage.

-- Mood Whiplash: Do not read this back-to-back with the other currently running Nanoha manga ViVid or you'll be in need of a new metaphorical neck before you know it.
+- Do not read this back-to-back with the other currently running Nanoha manga ViVid or worse, INNOCENT, or you'll be in need of a new metaphorical neck before you know it.

-- Within this story itself, the switch from Tohma's lighthearted travels with Lily to Teana visiting the site of an apparent Huckebein attack with many dead or severely wounded and back also counts.
+- Within this story itself, the switch from Thoma's lighthearted travels with Lily to Teana visiting the site of an apparent Hückebein attack with many dead or severely wounded and back also counts.

 - Murder by Cremation: A variation occurs in the first chapter.
-When Tohma was discovered sneaking into the facility containing Lily and successful gaining a reaction with her, the people in charge of that facility attempts to get rid of both Tohma and Lily by activating the lab's heat sterilization function, burning the entire area at temperatures that could melt metal.
-Fortunately, the Viral Transformation of Tohma had already completed by then, allowing him to protect both himself and Lily and subsequently escape.
+When Thoma was discovered sneaking into the facility containing Lily and successful gaining a reaction with her, the people in charge of that facility attempts to get rid of both Thoma and Lily by activating the lab's heat sterilization function, burning the entire area at temperatures that could melt metal.
+Fortunately, the Viral Transformation of Thoma had already completed by then, allowing him to protect both himself and Lily and subsequently escape.